PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

 Getting VM acceleration to work is sometimes hard.
 If the emulator for some reason can't use it, it's hard to debug the reason.
 For example, you might get the error message `This computer meets requirements for HAXM, but VT-x is not turned on`, and the problem could be that [an antivirus program doesn't allow it to be used](https://stackoverflow.com/questions/21635504/error-during-installing-haxm-vt-x-not-working).
 Your development experience will be much better if you manage to enable VM acceleration, but don't spend 10 hours on trying to get it to work, then it's better to use the school's computers instead.
 :::

-Android Studio often reads from and writes to many files, for example when you create a new Android Studio project or when you build your application.
+Android Studio often reads from and writes to many files, such as when you create a new Android Studio project or when you build your application.
 To be efficient, it's important that reading from and writing to files is fast.
 There are some known cases slowing down this process, such as:

 * Antivirus programs you have installed
 * Windows Defender